qeirreps/qeirreps/example/Si_soc/README_ex_Si_soc.txt

    Set "outdir" in "Si.rep.in".
    (e.g., outdir='./work/rep')

-   Copy the output files of scf calculation to the reading directory of "Si.band.in" (i.e., cp -r ./work/scf/* ./work/rep/)
+   Copy the output files of scf calculation to the reading directory of "Si.rep.in" (e.g., cp -r ./work/scf/* ./work/rep/)

    Run "pw.x" in QE with the input file "Si.rep.in".